megalodon-chess/megalodon/docs/index.md

 ## Version 2.0.0

-Megalodon 2.0.0 is scheduled to be released on May 26th
+Megalodon 2.0.0 does not have a scheduled release date.

 ### Goals